Building inspections

 Buying, selling, or managing a property involves significant financial decisions.
-A professional building inspection provides an objective evaluation of the building's condition so you understand what you are dealing with before committing.
+A professional inspection provides an objective and structured evaluation of the building's condition to help you understand risks, maintenance requirements, and future capital needs before committing.

-Our inspection services cover a wide range of residential, multi-unit, and commercial properties:
+Our inspection services cover a wide range of properties, including:

 Multi-unit residential buildings